PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor8.md

 resume, characterize the adjacent pre-terminal affine/InstanceNorm decision boundary before production changes.
 Continue with commits and pushes only;
 never create, update, or reopen a pull request.

+## Pre-terminal InstanceNorm layout composite characterization

+Three adjacent InstanceNorm layout owners run after the optional late-binary recovery decision and before the first terminal-affine tensor-count snapshot.
+They share one ModelIR/LayoutState argument policy and return three independent, unconsumed mappings.

+`tests/test_flatbuffer_direct_pre_terminal_instancenorm_layout_orchestration.py`
+fixes their targets, order, argument identity, predecessor, successor, and absence of result consumers.
+Its strict xfail requires one ordered composite owner outside the full store.
+The owner may absorb only these three calls and must preserve each mapping without aggregation.
+No production source changed.

+Sequential characterization under core-only `uv` completed with `1 passed, 1 xfailed in 0.14s`; targeted Ruff, bytecode compilation, and whitespace checks passed.

+Commit and push this characterization before implementation.
+Keep the store at 128/128.
+On resume, add the direct pass-module owner, update owner-aware InstanceNorm/terminal-affine contracts, validate sequentially, then document, commit, and push.
+Never create, update, or reopen a pull request.